coreos/updateservicectl/Documentation/client.md

 ## Application Management

-Applications have three pieces of data: a universal unique identifier (UUID), a label (name) and a description.
-The UUID is used by all of the updaters to tell the service what application they belong to.
+Applications have three pieces of data: a universal unique identifier (UUID), a label and a description.
+During a request to the update service, the UUID is submitted in order to retrieve the details of the currently available version.

 ### Add an Application